-in rheumatic and inflamed states.
+In rheumatic and inflamed states.

-Pubitis, tendinitis, contractures and muscle tears, sprains and bruises.
+Pubitis, tendinitis, muscle contractures and tears, sprains and bruises.

 Lymphatic, inflammatory and post-traumatic edema.

-In exposed skin lesions (wounds and ulcers) for faster tissue regeneration.
+In exposed skin lesions (wounds and ulcers), for faster tissue regeneration.

-The mode of action of diamagnetic therapy.
+The mode of action of diamagnetic therapy

 The main effects of diamagnetic therapy on the extracellular and intracellular matrix involve the activation of the following biological functions: